NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Lumber Consortium Laborer.md

 Choose two ability boosts.
 One must be to **Strength** or **Dexterity**, and one is a free ability boost.

 You're trained in the Athletics skill and the Forest Lore skill.
-You gain the [[Feats/Assurance|Assurance]] skill feat with Athletics.
+You gain the [[Assurance|Assurance]] skill feat with Athletics.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*